 Don Trotti is a Swiss citizenship, originaly from Italy, who grew up in the Geneva region of Switzerland.
-He followed all his schooling in Coppet.
+He followed all his schooling in the Waad region.
 Thereafter, he joined the engineering school in the field of computer science for a sound engineer training.
 He is fluent in French, Italian, German, English and Thai by learning the language in these countries.

 During these trips around the world he was able to deepen his knowledge and experiences through the various cultures encountered.
 His skills taught him to be professional and versatile.
-Since then, he continues to explore the world through his multiple musical shows.
+Since then, he continues to explore the world through his multiple musical shows and experience.

-Driven by the desire to share music with a large audience, from the age of 18 he organized his first experience in organizing events.
+Driven by the desire to share music with a large audience, from the age of 18 years old, he organized his first experience in organizing events and festival

 He has worked with several local artists from the Geneva and Lausanne region.

 In 2002, he decided to travel and discover the cultures of Asia.
 He moved to Bangkok in 2004.